 Mental Health America encourages public dialogue to support meaningful self-direction and consumer choice.
 The 2004 Mental Health America issue brief, Consumer Control and Choice: An Overview of Self-Determination Initiatives for People with Psychiatric Disabilities, provides greater detail on the history, elements and funding mechanisms for person-centered planning and self-determination initiatives.
 Development of consumer-centered systems will require education on mental health and substance abuse treatment and services for consumers and their families and the development of policy, financing and planning efforts that support this new paradigm of service delivery.

 Call to Action

-The Mental Health America Board of Directors approved this policy on March 5, 2010.
-It is reviewed as required by the Mental Health America Public Policy Committee.
+The Mental Health America Board of Directors approved this policy on June 3, 2015.
+It will remain in effect for five (5) years and is reviewed as required by the Public Policy Committee.

 See MHA Position Statement 11, In Support of Recovery-based Systems Transformation, http://www.mentalhealthamerica.net/positions/recovery-systems

 Self-determination encompasses concepts intrinsic to self-actualization such as free will, civil and human rights, freedom of choice, independence, personal agency, and individual responsibility.

 Substance use is different in that money can be used to buy substances, but other approaches are being studied.
 Thus, SAMHSA/CSAT's national Access to Recovery Demo explored SDC for people with SA disorders using vouchers.
 The ATR Toolkit describes the model in greater detail.

 The 15j waiver description is found at http://www.medicaid.gov/medicaid-chip-program-information/by-topics/long-term-services-and-supports/home-and-community-based-services/self-directed-personal-assistant-services-1915-j.html